Top 5 Reasons Entrepreneurship is Important for Students

 3) The entrepreneurial process helps you find your purpose

+Determining your purpose to have from your career and life is a challenge, and finding what is important and meaningful takes subject matter that pushes students to align their work with their interests instead of just the class subject matter.
 In traditional education, students often ask: “Why is this subject matter important?” or “Will I use this later in life?” and famously, “Will this be on the test?”
 In entrepreneurial education, on the other hand, students learn to create value from their interests.
 Students are taught to ask themselves, “What can I do with my time, education, and resources that are important (to me, and others)?”
 By exploring interests and seeking to create something of value for others, the purpose is revealed, leading to a clear intention in life.
 By having a solid purpose, students can approach the learning process with far more flexibility, freedom, and fun.
 Knowing their business could have an impact in the world fosters an approach to acquiring knowledge that is more sustainable than learning material just to earn a good grade.

 The following are four key ways students benefit from establishing purpose in both their business and education: